 How and When Do I Apply For Financial Aid?

 Incoming DPT students begin in summer semester, which is considered the last semester of the financial aid cycle.
-Therefore, new students must complete the Free Application for Federal Student Aid (FAFSA) for both 2015-16 and 2016-17.
-The 2015-16 FAFSA is based on 2014 income, and the 2016-17 FAFSA is based on 2015 income.
+Therefore, new students must complete the Free Application for Federal Student Aid (FAFSA) for both 2016-17 and 2017-18.
+Both the 2016-17 FAFSA and the 2017-18 FAFSA are based on 2015 income.

-Complete the 2015-16 FAFSA immediately.
-If you completed a 2015-2016 FAFSA previously but did not include Emory as one of your schools at the end of the form, you should go to the FAFSA website to make a correction and add Emory.
-Complete the 2016-17 FAFSA as soon as you have your 2015 income information available.
-We encourage students to complete their 2015 tax return as soon as possible and use the tax return to answer the questions on the FAFSA.
+Complete both FAFSA forms as soon as possible.
+If you completed a 2016-2017 FAFSA previously but did not include Emory as one of your schools at the end of the form, you should go to the FAFSA website to make a correction and add Emory.

 The FAFSA is available on-line at www.fafsa.ed.gov.
 The school code for Emory is 001564.

 The deadline to submit your financial aid documents is March 1, 2017 for incoming students.
 This is a target date and not a cut-off date, but students who complete their financial aid file later may miss out on some institutional funds.
 The deadline for returning students is May 1, 2017.

 What Happens After I Apply For Financial Aid?

 Once the university Office of Financial Aid receives your FAFSA information, they will begin to send you e-mails to let you know if other documents are required.
 About a third of all applicants will be asked to submit documentation of their income.
 Please respond promptly, but don’t submit your tax documents if the Office of Financial Aid does not request them.
 Your financial aid file will be considered incomplete until all documents requested have been received.

 How Will I Know What Kind of Financial Aid I am Awarded?